Homotopy, Symmetry, and Non-Hermitian Band Topology: Topological properties of nodal and band-gapped phases

 Here, each $\mathbb Z_2$ acts on $SO(n)$ by simultaneously reflecting two column vectors.
 As a convention, we assume the $k^{th}$ $\mathbb Z_2$ in Eq.~\eqref{eq_spfbgs} acts as $\pi$ rotation in the plane $(x_1,x_{k+1})~(2\leq k\leq n)$.

-This space Eq.~\eqref{eq_spfbgs} is the real flag manifold, which has been extensively studied in Refs.~\onlinecite{wu2019non,bouhon2020non}, although within a different physical context.
+This space Eq.~\eqref{eq_spfbgs} is the real flag manifold, which has been extensively studied in Refs.~\onlinecite{wu2019non,bouhon2020non,PhysRevB.102.115135}, although within a different physical context.
 The topology entirely comes from the eigenvectors.
 These linear-independent eigenvectors span a frame and this frame rotates non-trivially along a loop.
 For $n=2$, we simply have

-recovering the two-band result.
-However, this frame topology is non-Abelian for $n\geq 3$.
+reproducing the two-band result, the winding number of the $d_x,d_z$ vectors outside the double cone.
+It is worth noticing that this $\mathbb Z$-winding number comes from a double covering of the fundamental group $\pi_1(\big(SO(2)\big)=\mathbb Z$.
+However, the frame topology is non-Abelian for $n\geq 3$, as we have more quotients in Eq.~\eqref{eq_spfbgs} and the fundamental groups of $SO(n)$ is stablized to $\mathbb Z_2$ for $n\ge 3$.
 Below we briefly present how the non-Abelian structure arises and review the results of Refs.~\onlinecite{wu2019non,bouhon2020non}.

 A standard way to study homotopy properties of such spaces is to use the long exact sequence of homotopy groups associated with a fibration:

 Taking $d=1$ gives the following exact sequence (for $n\ge 3$):